datalad-handbook/book/docs/basics/101-133-containersrun.rst

    :command:`singularity exec` command.
 The mode of calling Singularity, namely ``exec``, means that the command will be executed inside of the container.

-   Note that the image is saved under ``.datalad/environments`` and the configuration is done in ``.datalad/config`` -- as these files are version controlled and shared with together with a dataset, your software container and the information where it can be re-obtained from are linked
+   Note that the Image is saved under ``.datalad/environments`` and the configuration is done in ``.datalad/config`` -- as these files are version controlled and shared with together with a dataset, your software container and the information where it can be re-obtained from are linked